-Figure 58 Example of a network interface configuration section
+Figure 61 Example of a network interface configuration section

-Input Label Description DHCP This setting toggles DHCP for a certain settings group (IPv4, IPv6, VLAN IPv4 and VLAN IPv6).
+Input Label Description Activate Enables / disables the whole network interface.
+This setting is ignored when the network interface is used in bonding or PRP.
+DHCP This setting toggles DHCP for a certain settings group (IPv4, IPv6, VLAN IPv4 and VLAN IPv6).
 IP address (IPv4) If DHCP is not used for IPv4, the IPv4 address needs to be entered here.
 Network mask If DHCP is not used for IPv4, the network mask needs to be entered here.
 IP address (IPv6) If DHCP is not used for IPv6, the IPv6 address can be entered here.
 IPv6 address is not mandatory and can be left empty.
 Prefix length If DHCP is not used for IPv6, the length of the network address for IPv6 must be entered here, if the IPv6 address is set.
 The network device usually adjusts the data stream and duplex mode to the device to which it is connected (e.g., HUB, SWITCH) automatically.
 If the network device requires a certain speed or duplex mode, this can be configured via this setting.
-Operation mode The value should only be changed in special cases.
-The automatic setting (Auto negotiate) is normally used.
+The value should only be changed in special cases.
+The automatic setting (Auto Operation mode negotiate) is normally used.
 For boards with SFP modules the "Auto-detect" option is supported.
 When this option is selected, the supported operation mode of the inserted SFP module is determined and then that operation mode is configured for the corresponding interface.
-The MAC address assigned from hopf can be changed to any user-defined MAC address.
-Custom MAC address The interface identifies itself with the user-defined MAC address to the network if a Custom MAC address was entered.
+Custom MAC address The MAC address assigned from hopf can be changed to any user-defined MAC address.
+The interface identifies itself with the user-defined MAC address to the network if a Custom MAC address was entered.
 If the input field value is empty, the MAC address provided by hopf is used.
 MTU The Maximum Transmission Unit describes the maximum size of a data packet of a protocol of the network layer (layer 3 of OSI model), measured in octets which can be transferred into the frame of a net of the security layer (layer 2 of OSI model) without fragmentation.
 ID An explicit VLAN ID must be configured for each VLAN interface.
 Label This input can be filled out with a designation or a comment to easily keep the configured VLANs apart.

 Label Description A VLAN (Virtual Local Area Network) is a logical sub-network within a network switch or a whole physical network.
 VLANs are used to separate the logical network infrastructure from the physical wiring, thus to virtualize the Local Area Network.
-1 VLAN The technology of VLAN is standardized by IEEE Standard 802.1q.
+1 1 VLAN The technology of VLAN is standardized by IEEE Standard 802.1q.
 Network applications implementing the standard are able to allocate individual network interfaces to specific VLANs.
 To transfer data packets of several VLANs via a single network interface the data packets are marked with a related VLAN ID.
 This method is called VLAN-Tagging.
 The network application at the other end of the line (e.g., network switch, router etc.) can allocate the data packet to the correct VLAN by checking the marking / tag.
 2 Add VLAN Pressing this button will add a VLAN.
 3 Delete Button Pressing this button will delete a VLAN.